nikl881/california-roadtrip/README.md

 Features Left to Implement (in a random order listed below)

-*	Remove 'standard' Google zoomlevel options that automaticly render by using the Maps API;
+*	Remove 'standard' Google zoomlevel optionbar that automaticly render by using the Maps API;
 *	Add customer login in de main navigation bar for (existing) customers (basic portal functionality);
 *	Add customer stories as an extra section on the website;
 *	Add Google analytics to generate relevant data;